moq-wg/moq-charter/charter.md

 # Draft Charter for Media over QUIC

-Media over QUIC (moq) will develop a simple low-latency media delivery solution for ingest and distribution.
+Media over QUIC (moq) will develop a simple low-latency media delivery solution for ingest and distribution of media.
 This solution may address use cases including live streaming, gaming, and media conferencing and will scale efficiently.
 The solution will be implementable in both browser and non-browser endpoints.